Somayyah/website/content/side-ventures/Making_kombucha_without a starter.md

 tags: ["mycology", "mold", "microbiology", "fermentation", "kombucha", "experiments", "kitchen alchemy", "DIY microbiology", "biochemistry"]
 ---

 I’ve always wanted to try Kombucha, but it’s tough to find where I live.
 So, I figured, why not make it from scratch?
 How hard could it really be?
-I've done my fair share of fermentation projects, so this should be a breeze—right?
+I've done my fair share of fermentation projects, so this should be a breeze, right?
 Even if it’s not, I’ve got enough audacity to power through and see this thing through to the end. <br><br>

 Here's what I have:<br><br>